 - Each essay must contain the student’s name (legibly displayed on essay), school they attend and city or village in which the school is located.
 If the student lives in the village, but the school is located in a town, the student is still eligible to submit their essay.
 They simply fill the entry form out with a sponsor (parent, guardian, etc.) name instead of a teacher name.

-- Essay should begin with “If I Were Mayor, I Would...” and explain how and why you would undertake such action.
+- Essay should begin with “If I Were Mayor, I Would...” and explain what you want to do, why you want to do it and how you are going to undertake such action.

 - Essays must be between 350-500 words (1-2 pages | must not exceed 500 words).